Skip to main content

 Archana Ram / Mar 22, 2023 / 10 Min Read / Design, Our Footprint, Planet

 Perfluorinated chemicals, or PFAS, made for great waterproofing but are also a lasting, pervasive threat to our health.
 That’s why we spent nearly 15 years finding a way to make our gear without them that didn't compromise performance.
-By 2025, all our DWR finishes will be made without PFAS.
+For Spring 2025 and beyond, all our new styles are made without intentionally added PFAS.

 Gear made without PFAS must pass the same rigorous tests as our other apparel, both in the field and the lab.
 We make it rain anytime we want using the Bundesmann water permeability test, which assesses water resistance.
 Photo: Tim Davis